laurieburchell/open-lid-dataset/README.md

 # An Open Dataset and Model for Language Identification
 Repository accompanying "An Open Dataset and Model for Language Identification" (Burchell et al., upcoming)

-## LID model

-The fasttext LID model can be found at https://data.statmt.org/lid/lid201-model.bin.gz.
-To use it, install [FastText](https://fasttext.cc/), decompress the model, then run `fasttext predict lid201-model.bin $DATA > output.fasttext`.

-### License

-The model is licensed under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.html).

 ## Dataset